 And keep perspective on your periphery; don’t over-prioritize remarketing at the cost of your actual demand generation and awareness campaigns.

 Even if your users have a high conversion intent, it’s going to be hard to remarket if they never reach your service or features pages in the first place.

 When you create your first remarketing audience in Google Ads, the default option for membership duration is 30 days.
-Unless you change this setting, you’ll only retarget audience members for about one month at most.
+Unless you change this setting, you’ll only retarget audience members for one month.

 In Google Ads, you can change your audience membership duration to extend the length of your remarketing campaigns.